Karachi Water and Sewerage Corporation

-The Karachi Water and Sewerage Board (KWSB) or Karachi Water and Sewerage Corporation (KWSC) also known as the Emirates Sewage Board is responsible for production, transmission and distribution of potable water to the citizens of Karachi, Sindh, Pakistan.
+The Karachi Water and Sewerage Corporation (KWSC) formerly Karachi Water and Sewerage Board (KWSB) is responsible for production, transmission and distribution of potable water to the citizens of Karachi, Sindh, Pakistan.

 History

 Karachi Joint Water Board constituted in 1953 was the first body which was created to expand the Karachi water supply system from the Indus River.
 It was transferred to the KDA in 1957 after its formation.
 Since the KMC handled some of the affairs of retailing and distribution of treated water and other responsibilities which were co-shared with 22 other separate agencies, there was a need to unify all of the functions under one body.
 Hence, in 1981, the Karachi Water Management Board (KWMB) was created, which was given both distribution and cost recovery powers.
 KMC was still responsible for its revenue and sewerage maintenance, hence KWMB was upgraded to KWSB in 1983 under the Mayor, Abdul Sattar Afghani, on the advice of World Bank.
 It was placed under the Government of Sindh, but its board of directors was mayor of Karachi.
 In 1996, KWSB was separated from KMC and was brought back under mayoral supervision in 2001 until it was separated again under the new SLGO 2013 act.